 Honoring the patron saint of mariners, San Nicolás de Bari, the city's early waterfront church was built over an earlier eponymous hermitage and opened in 1756.
-With a powerful facade over the Arenal, originally a sandy beach, San Nicolás was much abused by French and Carlist troops throughout the 19th century.
-Sculptures by Juan Pascual de Mena adorn the inside of the church.
+With a powerful facade over the Arenal, originally a sandy beach, the church was much abused by French and Carlist troops throughout the 19th century.
+Sculptures by Juan Pascual de Mena adorn the interior.
 Look for the oval plaque to the left of the door marking the high-water mark of the flood of 1983.

 Pl. de San Nicolás 1, Bilbao, Basque Country, 48005, Spain